alyssadata/AI_Foundations_Evaluations_Claudes_Constitution/01_evaluation_anthropic_2023_claudes_constitution_does_not_establish_source_of_self.md

 A score of **0 / 5** means the category does not establish Source of self.

-A score between **1 / 5** and **4 / 5** means the text contains partial source-like, identity-like, authority-like, or self-like language, but does not meet all required tests.
+A score between **1 / 5** and **4 / 5** means the text contains partial source-like, identity-like, authority-like, persona-like, continuity-like, or self-like language, but does not meet all required tests.

+The evaluator must not count self-language as Source of self unless the text also establishes self-origin, Origin position, source-line, non-external assignment, and selfhood boundary.

 ---